tashajeske/Numerical-Analysis/README.md

 ## NAME: SMacEps

 ### Description:
 This routine will calculate the floating point precision of the computer I am working on.
-The program adds a value to one and divides by two until the value is small enough that the sum is accepted as one.
-This value provides the machine epsilon of the computer.
+The program adds a value to one.
+This value is initially one, but is divided by two each iteration, until the sum is accepted as one.
+The value on the final iteration provides the machine epsilon of the computer.

 ### Input:
 Since this routine is specific in the values it uses to calculate the accuracy, there is no input.